August 14

 - 1888 - Tim Keefe's nineteen-game winning streak ends when Gus Krock and the White Stockings defeat the Giants.

-- 1903 - In Detroit, Cy Young picks up his 20th win as Boston wins, 6-3.
+- 1903 - In Detroit, Cy Young picks up his 20th win as Boston wins, 6 - 3.

-- 1908 - The Nationals' Walter Johnson hurls a 1-0 victory over the White Sox, allowing just two hits, the first a 9th inning single by Sox P Doc White.
+- 1908 - The Nationals' Walter Johnson hurls a 1 - 0 victory over the White Sox, allowing just two hits, the first a 9th-inning single by Sox P Doc White.

 - 1912:

-- The Pirates score an unearned run in the 10th to beat Grover Cleveland Alexander and the Phils, 2-1.
+- The Pirates score an unearned run in the 10th to beat Grover Cleveland Alexander and the Phils, 2 - 1.
 It is Pete's first loss to Pittsburgh.

 - 1913:

-- 1916 - In a Monday doubleheader in Philadelphia, 17,000 fans cheer as the Phils sweep the Giants, winning 9-0 and 7-4.
+- 1916 - In a Monday doubleheader in Philadelphia, 17,000 fans cheer as the Phils sweep the Giants, winning, 9 - 0 and 7 - 4.
 Grover Cleveland Alexander applies the whitewash in the opener and Eppa Rixey wins the nitecap.

 - 1917 - The Giants and the Brooklyn Robins split a doubleheader at the Polo Grounds.
-New York's Ferdie Schupp takes the opener, 5-4, and ex-Giant Rube Marquard wins the 2nd game for Brooklyn, 3-1.
+New York's Ferdie Schupp takes the opener, 5 - 4, and ex-Giant Rube Marquard wins the second game for Brooklyn, 3 - 1.
 A highlight of the nitecap is a fight between Brooklyn's Casey Stengel and Giant SS Art Fletcher.

 - 1919:

-- Chicago White Sox CF Happy Felsch ties the major-league record with four OF assists in one game, but Boston beats the White Sox 15-6.
+- Chicago White Sox CF Happy Felsch ties the major-league record with four OF assists in one game, but Boston beats the White Sox, 15 - 6.

 - 1921 - The Browns open their home stand with a 7 - 5 win over Detroit.
-George Sisler continues his hot hitting, going 4-for-4.
+George Sisler continues his hot hitting, going 4 for 4.

 - 1929:

-- It is Charlie Gehringer Day in Detroit, and the popular 2B handles 10 chances in the field, hits three singles and a home run, and steals home in a 17 - 13 win over the Yankees.
+- It is Charlie Gehringer Day in Detroit, and the popular 2B handles ten chances in the field, hits three singles and a home run, and steals home in a 17 - 13 win over the Yankees.

 - The Pirates reduce the idle Cubs' lead by a game by defeating the Braves, 1 - 0, behind lefty Jesse Petty.
 Percy Jones allows just three hits and the Pirates score without the aid of a hit.